micjo/micjo.github.io-src/content/fosdem_2018.md

 - [Igniting the open hardware ecosystem with RISC-V](https://fosdem.org/2018/schedule/event/riscv/)

 While the actual application of the first talk remains to be seen, they did apply an interesting way of working.
-They used the concepts of 1 domain, the server world, and applied it in another, the embedded domain.
-They did do  some tweaking as you dont have the same amount of resources on an embedded device.
+The concepts of 1 domain, the server world, were applied to another, the embedded domain.
+Some tweaking was required as you do not have the same amount of resources on an embedded device.

 I devoted a seperate post to to the gstreamer talks as this was too much